Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-1. Get the latest version of Adobe Creative Cloud
+1. Get the latest version of your Adobe products

-Make sure your download and install the latest version of Creative Cloud.
-Improvements in battery life are constantly added and the software is optimized to use fewer resources.
+Make sure you download and install the latest version of Adobe products.
+Improvements in battery life are constantly added, and the apps are optimized to use up fewer resources.

 2. Disable font syncing and file syncing

-- Launch it from the taskbar if it is already open
+- Start Adobe Creative Cloud.
+(Launch it from the taskbar if it is already open)

 3. Uninstall and reinstall Adobe Creative Cloud

 - Follow the on-screen instructions.

 Creative Cloud tends to leave a lot of leftover data, so it would be advised to use the Adobe Cleaner before trying a new install.

 - Click to download the Adobe Creative Cloud Cleaner Tool for Windows.

 - Right-click it when it is finished downloading.